The Nurse Practitioner Who’s Fighting for Access to Primary Care

 All of the grueling shifts, calculated risks, and soul-searching paid off.
 She made it.

 This time around, the process required less emotional risk.
-Pike knew she had what it took, and she teamed up with another nurse practitioner.
+Max knew she had what it took, and she teamed up with another nurse practitioner.
 They chose to operate under a direct primary care model.
 No longer were revenues tied to patients falling ill or insurance reimbursements.
-Pike could earn market rates for spending more time with patients.
+Max could earn market rates for spending more time with patients.

 “I like to spend time with my patients, to educate them, and direct primary care enables me to do that,” she says.
 “I can’t imagine going back to the way I provided healthcare before.”